Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Data availability statement

 \spacingset{1.5}

-Section \ref{Thms} presents further structural properties of the model and a summary of Theorem \ref{Thm:cond_demand} and its corollaries.
-Section \ref{Proofs} includes proofs of all structural properties presented.
-Detail on data used for stochastic and deterministic parameters of the model are presented in Sections \ref{SP} and \ref{DP}, respectively.
+Details on data used for stochastic and deterministic parameters of the model are presented in Sections \ref{SP} and \ref{DP}, respectively.
 Sensitivity analyses and additional results are in Section \ref{SA}.
+Finally, in Section \ref{MVP}, details of the mean value problem parameters are presented.